rust-lang/book/nostarch/chapter02.md

 --snip--
 ```

-Ignoring a non-number guess and asking for another guess instead of crashing
+Listing 2-5: Ignoring a non-number guess and asking for another guess instead
-the program
+of crashing the program

 We switch from an `expect` call to a `match` expression to move from crashing
 on an error to handling the error.
 Remember that `parse` returns a `Result`